Former LSE executive to lead Libor rival

-LONDON The London Stock Exchange's (LSE.L) former head of clearing has been hired to run a start-up company that plans to offer an alternative to Libor, the benchmark interest rate discredited by a rigging scandal.
+LONDON Oct 3 The London Stock Exchange's former head of clearing has been hired to run a start-up company that plans to offer an alternative to Libor, the benchmark interest rate discredited by a rigging scandal.

 Kevin Milne, who headed post-trade services at the LSE until June, has become chief executive of Rate Validation Services, a Singapore-based firm that provides benchmark rates to investment banks, the company said in a statement.